cyberconnectit/main-website/README.md

 ## Credits

-Adam Ayliffe - Co CEO / Web Delevoper
+Adam Ayliffe - Co CEO of Cyber Connect IT / Technical Lead James Ehioghae - CEO of Cyber Connect IT
-James Ehio
+Rico Maxwell - Co-CEO of Cyber Connect IT

 ## License